 The court may require this installation from an alleged first-time DWI offender accused of having a BAC of 0.15 or higher as a condition of any of the following:

-Alleged offenders not only have to pay out of their own pockets to have these devices installed, but there are also monthly fees and regularly required calibration.
+Alleged offenders not only have to pay out of their own pockets to have these devices installed but there are also monthly fees and regularly required calibration.
 Failure to install a DLD or IID or properly calibrate the devices can result in the alleged offender being held in contempt.

 As is the case with most DWI arrests, a knowledgeable lawyer will immediately examine some of the most common aspects of these cases that can result in cases being dismissed.
-Some examples of weaknesses with a prosecutor’s case might include lack of probable cause, police procedural errors, or arrests occurring on private property.
+Some examples of weaknesses in a prosecutor’s case might include lack of probable cause, police procedural errors, or arrests occurring on private property.

 For cases in which an alleged offender is accused of driving with an alcohol concentration of 0.15 or more, an attorney will pay particular attention to possible errors that might have been made in conducting chemical testing.
 Some common examples of defenses that may arise in these types of cases may include, but are not limited to:

 If you have been charged with having an alcohol concentration of 0.15 or greater when you were arrested for DWI in Denton County, you should be sure to get the assistance of a skilled criminal defense attorney.
-The Law Offices of Richard C. McConathy helps people in and around Lewisville, including Grapevine, Westlake, Highland Village and The Colony.
+Law Offices of Richard C. McConathy helps people in and around Lewisville, including Grapevine, Westlake, Highland Village, and The Colony.